Useful facts to help you plan your visit to Estonia

 1 January – New Year’s Day

-24 February – Independence Day: the 91th anniversary of the declaration founding the Republic of Estonia (1918)
+24 February – Independence Day celebrates the declaration founding the Republic of Estonia (1918)

 1 May – Spring Day

 20 August – Day of Restoration of Independence: Estonia regains independence after Soviet times

 - Nationals of the following countries do not need a visa to enter Estonia for stays of no more than 90 days in a 6 month period: Andorra, Argentina, Australia, Brazil, Brunei, Canada, Chile, Costa Rica, Croatia, El Salvador, Guatemala, Holy See, Honduras, Hong Kong Special Administrative Region, Israel, Japan, Macau Special Administrative Region, Malaysia, Mexico, Monaco, New Zealand, Nicaragua, Panama, Paraguay, San Marino, Singapore, South Korea, USA, Uruguay and Venezuela.
 Everyone else needs a visa.

 Fairly cold winter, a cool spring with little precipitation, a moderately warm summer and a long and rainy autumn.
 Summers temperatures can occasionally reach around +30°C and a warm, sunny summer can keep autumn at bay until mid-October.

 Average temperature in February -4°C. See our Estonia Weather page

 Excessive consumption of alcohol, drugs, increase in HIV